 For your animal portraits I work directly from your photographs.
 All you need to do is send me a photo of your little (or large) angel that you would like to have captured on paper forever.
 I do prefer to have at least 3 or 4 photgraphs to work from and a character description too please - i.e. are they quiet and gentle, or do they run around causing mayhem from dusk to dawn?
 I keep that in mind when I'm drawing, striving to capture that spirit in their eyes.
 I can only do that however if the photographs are clear so please bear the following in mind:

-Have a look online for "pet photography hints and tips" if you are really unsure.
-Basically though, the clearer the better, and when it comes to horses' heads, they are nearly always far better at an angle and not looking at you straight on.
+- Have a look online for "pet photography hints and tips" if you are really unsure.
+Basically though, the clearer the better, and when it comes to horses' heads, they are nearly always far better at an angle and not looking straight at you

 I hope this is helpful. if you are in any doubt just send me your question.